alireza-keivan/Grapevine-leave-classification-using-VGG-19/README.md

 ## Objective
 Develop a deep learning image classification model capable of accurately distinguishing different grapevine leaf classes using transfer learning.

-## Note: Due to lengthiness problem unnecessary plots are not placed in this Readme file. you can see the whole project in the Jupyter notebook file.

 ---

 ## 📘 Overview